Sagarika-11/CSCI5448TeamC_battleship/README.md

  ## Note about Github Wiki
- All teammembers are currently in te process of being approved for Github student benefits.
+ All teammembers are currently in the process of being approved for Github student benefits.
 As such, we do not yet have the capability to create a Wiki.